chilampoon/ROML/binary/README.md

     - Baseline model: DE analysis to identify DEGs, then do ML procedures
     - ROML: kTSP + a ML model
     - Compare performances, choose the better one as seeds of simulation

+---

+_Update: After considering about the unit issues a lot, I think it's better to use tpm values to do baseline & ROML, since I don't have enough information and it's too much work to start from the very beginning like BAM files or fastq._

 #### MetaBric microarray

 1. Data were downloaded from Synapse sofware platform (syn1688369) and preprocessed as mentioned above.